Spring — Man Killed in Alleged DUI Head-On Collision on Louetta Road

 Investigators say that Ford may have been under the influence of drugs at the time of the accident.
 Nevertheless, the crash still remains under investigation.

 It is unfortunate to hear of the death of Zachary Ford.
 Alas, there are countless other victims who suffered the same fate.
 Car accidents like this are awfully common nowadays.
-In statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and for every 16 minutes, someone dies from a car accident.
+In statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and every 16 minutes, someone dies from a car accident.
 This can be translated to be about 6 million car accidents every year and about 37,000 people dying from them.

 There are three common causes of car accidents, and these are speeding, driving while distracted, and DUI (driving under the influence of drugs or alcohol).
 DUI, in particular, is quite appalling.
 The NHTSA reports that about 28 people die every day because of drunken driving crashes, and in 2010, 10,228 people died in DUI accidents while about 345,000 were injured.
 All these numbers paint a terrible picture indeed.